VexoaXYZ/VexoaXYZ/README.md

 # Hey, I'm just a guy

 Indie software engineer and product builder.
-Most of my work lives in the TypeScript / Next.js ecosystem, with a strong focus on performance and maintainability.
+Most of my work lives in the React/GoLang ecosystem, with a strong focus on performance and maintainability.

-Currently building and iterating on multiple products.
+# Current Projects
+🚀 [Straye](https://straye.dev/) - a Cache solution for fivem

 ---